Ocean Week

 Ocean Week logo

-Inspired by International Coastal Cleanup Day we join millions around the world because every bottle, every straw, every piece of trash we clean up can lead to a cleaner, healthier ocean.
+Inspired by International Coastal Cleanup Day, we join millions around the world to make a difference because every bottle, every straw, every piece of trash we clean up can lead to a cleaner, healthier ocean.
+Let's protect our ocean, marine life, and coral reefs together!

 Thank you for getting involved, learning about the marine world, and helping keep our beaches and coastline clean!